Ethandod/2700MajorProject/README.md

 At the core, the program involves setting up the timer and assigning triggers that will perform given tasks regularly or once when the timer goes off.
 An important function that is used in this file is `toggleBuzzer` that takes care of the buzzer’s activation and deactivation.
 Its behavior in this function is toggling on the buzzer so that audio is emitted and vice versa for turning it off.

 #### `lidar_sweep.c`

 `lidar_sweep.c` mainly focuses on managing the functionality of the Lidar sweeper.
-The hardware timers used to control the servo motor that operates the Lidar assembly are set up by the `setup_sweeper`function.
-These timers may specify the exact timing as well as position of the servo motor so as to allow accurate and controlled scanning motions.
+The hardware timers used to control the servo motor that operates the Lidar assembly are set up by the `setup_sweeper` function.

-On the other hand, `sweep_routine` is very beneficial when it comes to initializing the sweeper system hence it should be able to react properly when different statuses of program have been flagged out.
-This can include setting up necessary conditions and taking action upon encountering specific flags or indicators during program execution. `sweep_routine` helps in defining how the sweeper should react under various conditions for the whole process of scanning using Lidar to function effectively and dependably.
+If the user wishes to fine tune how the unit sweeps, they can change the constants defined in `sweep.h`.
+`sweep_routine` repeatedly sweeps the area infront of the unit until the game state switches back to green or, movement is detected.

 #### `pot.c`
 Within `pot.c`, the functionalities revolve around managing the potentiometer, a variable resistor commonly used for input control or measurement purposes.